Terraform Best Practices: The 24 Practices You Should Adopt

 Infrastructure can definitely benefit from GitHub’s source of truth and collaboration.
 GitHub is a comprehensive DevOps and collaboration platform which is well recognized for its version control features.
 Version Control Systems (VCS) are commonly used to maintain a collection of software files, allowing users to document, track, undo, and merge changes made by multiple users in real-time.

-GitHub also serves as a collaboration platform for millions of developers through conversations in pull requests and issues.
-By using GitHub for version control and collaboration, operators can better cooperate with application developers throughout the software lifecycle.
+GitHub is a collaboration platform for millions of developers through conversations in pull requests and issues.
+Using GitHub for version control and collaboration, operators can better cooperate with application developers throughout the software lifecycle.
 As a Terraform user, you should save your configuration files in a Version Control System (VCS).
 You can version control and collaborate on infrastructure by storing it as code in a VCS.

-Tip 1: Creating a Git repository to store your Terraform configuration is the first Terraform Best Practice that we recommend when you are getting started with Terraform.
-You create a Git repository before you start writing your Terraform code.
+Creating a Git repository to store your Terraform configuration is the first Best Practice we recommend when starting with Terraform.
+You should create a Git repository before you start writing your Terraform code.

-Now, let’s initialize a local Git repository and create a repository on Github.
+Now, let’s initialize a local Git repository and create one on Github.

 Login to your machine and execute the following commands: